 This course is an intermediate-level fitness and conditioning program class.
 Topics include specific exercises contributing to fitness and the role exercise plays in developing body systems.
-Upon and conditioning program.
+Upon completion, students should be able to implement and evaluate an individualized physical fitness and conditioning program.